Dr Nana DE GRAAFF

 n.a.de.graaff@vu.nl

 Naná de Graaff is Associate Professor in International Relations at the Department of Political Science and Public Administration, VU Amsterdam.
 Her China related research interests are in the globalization of Chinese firms and business elites, Chinese political elite networks and interactions with Western corporate and political elites.
-She also studies American foreign policy elites and the (geo)politics of transforming oil industries.
-De Graaff is involved as co-Principal Investigator in international research projects in the UK (Durham University) and Canada (University of Victoria), she is elected Executive Council member of the Society for the Advancement of Socio-Economics (SASE), and International Advisory Board member of the OUP / Chatham House journal International Affairs.
+She also studies American foreign policy elites and the (geo)politics of energy and its transition.
+De Graaff is Principal Investigator of the Vidi project ‘Globalization Unravelling?
+The Geopolitics of Europe-China Technological Decoupling’, leading a research team for the coming 4 years funded by the Dutch Research Council (NWO).
+She is elected Executive Council member of the Society for the Advancement of Socio-Economics (SASE), and International Advisory Board member of the OUP / Chatham House journal International Affairs.
 She publishes in leading journals such as Review of International Political Economy, International Affairs, European Journal of International Relations and Global Networks.

 Prof Jeffrey HENDERSON